fazzone/multifiles.el/README.md

 This mode is designed to allow you to edit *functions* - as opposed to the conventional way of editing *files*.
 It works by creating copies of forms which are linked bidirectionally with their definition in a source file buffer.
-Edits to either the original defintion apply to the mirror, and edits to the mirror actually modify the backing buffer.
+Edits to the original defintion apply to the mirror, and edits to the mirror actually modify the backing buffer.

 To add a mirror of the current top-level form to the multifile buffer, use `M-x mf--mirror-defun`.
 That is mainly only useful for starting a session.
 Once you are editing the mirrored form, `mf--pull-definition`